Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 • Super tables elegantly handle the “many devices, same schema” pattern common in preprocessed IoT data

-• Extremely high compression ratios (often 10:1 or better)
+• highly high compression ratios (often 10:1 or better)

 • SQL-like query language (TDengine SQL) with time-series extensions